-Bachelor host Chris Harrison revealed he is stepping back from his role as emcee for the show “for a period of time” following his controversial comments about Rachael Kirkconnell‘s racism scandal — but what did he say?
+Longtime Bachelor host Chris Harrison is exiting the franchise after 20 years, Life & Style confirmed on June 8.
+The emcee’s departure comes four months after his controversial comments about Rachael Kirkconnell‘s racism scandal — but what did he say?
 Here’s everything we know about his problematic statements concerning Matt James‘ contestant.

 “First and foremost, I don’t know.
 I haven’t talked to Rachael about it.
 And this is, again, where we all need to have a little grace, a little understanding, a little compassion,” Harrison said during the interview.
 “Because I’ve seen some stuff online — again this judge-jury-executioner thing — where people are just tearing this girl’s life apart and diving into, like, her parents and her parents’ voting record.
 It’s unbelievably alarming to watch this.
 I haven’t heard Rachael speak on this yet.
 And until I actually hear this woman have a chance to speak, who am I to say any of this?”

-The season 13 lead, 35, went on to ask him about photos of Kirkconnell at an antebellum-themed fraternity party at a plantation.
+The season 13 lead, 36, went on to ask him about photos of Kirkconnell at an Antebellum-themed fraternity party at a plantation.
 Lindsay asserted that the photos, which were taken in 2018, were “not a good look” for Kirkconnell amid claims the contestant had liked racist Facebook posts and mistreated a high school classmate for “liking Black guys.”

 “You’re 100 percent right in 2021,” Harrison responded to Lindsay.
 “That was not the case in 2018.
 And again, I’m not defending Rachael.
 I just know that, I don’t know, 50 million people did that in 2018.
 That was a type of party that a lot of people went to.
 And again, I’m not defending it; I didn’t go to it.”